cloudnative-pg/cloudnative-pg/docs/src/faq.md

 at 2ndQuadrant, the development team has been interpreting Cloud Native as three main concepts:

-1. An existing, healthy, genuine and prosperous DevOps culture, founded on people, as well as principles and processes, which enables teams and organizations (as teams of teams) to continuously change so to innovate and accelerate the delivery of outcomes and produce value for the business, in safer, more efficient and more engaging ways
+1. An existing, healthy, genuine, and prosperous DevOps culture, founded on people, as well as principles and processes, which enables teams and organizations (as teams of teams) to continuously change so to innovate and accelerate the delivery of outcomes and produce value for the business in safer, more efficient, and more engaging ways
 2. A microservice architecture that is based on Immutable Application Containers
 3. A way to manage and orchestrate these containers, such as Kubernetes

-Currently the standard de facto for container orchestration is Kubernetes, which automates the deployment, administration and scalability of Cloud Native Applications.
+Currently, the standard de facto for container orchestration is Kubernetes, which automates the deployment, administration and scalability of Cloud Native Applications.